SmithB/surfaceChange/README.md

 -b        base path to height and surface height change data files.
 These are the hdf5 files to be converted netCDF.
 This directory should contain z0.h5 for the ATL14 product.
 The surface height change values for the ATL15 product are in several files, with names starting with dz and which can include resolution and time lag in the filename, ie. dz_10km_lag1.h5.
 This is also where the output netCDF files will be written.

--tiles    path to center tile files
+-tiles    path to center tile files.
+It is assumed edge and corner tiles are at same level, in ../edges and ../corners.

 -list11   path to ATL11 files used to make the data files in -b.
 The ATL11 filenames are included in the metadata.